Skip to content

 Modern reclad

 A 1990s monolithic home with deck leaks, plaster cracks, and internal mould.
 We assessed, removed all old cladding, replaced rotted framing, and re-wrapped with modern materials.
-Then we:

 • Installed vertical timber weatherboards over cavity